 If you throw out your back, cannabinoids might target receptors in a spinal nerve to relieve pain.
 If you’re running a marathon, cannabinoids might be released after mile 10 to counter the immense stress on your body (also known as the “runner’s high”).
 There’s a good reason why the first cannabinoid discovered was dubbed anandamide, from “ananda,” the Sanskrit word for bliss.

-Cannabinoids support skin and hair health in a variety of ways: they are antioxidant (so they combat all the free radicals that are harmful to skin and hair cells) as well as adaptogenic.
+Cannabinoids have been shown in some studies to support skin and hair health in a variety of ways: they have antioxidant properties (so they combat all the free radicals that are harmful to skin and hair cells) and can also act as adaptogens.
 Adaptogens are plants that help the body resist physical, chemical or biological stressors.

-Cannabinoids are also anti-inflammatory.
+Studies also show that cannabinoids can act as anti-inflammatory agents.
 While inflammation isn’t always bad (it’s a key bodily response for illness or injury) chronic inflammation can lead to health problems and disease.